logosteach/computer-science-1-pubfunnels/unit_001/windows_11_fresh_python_install.md

----
-title: Python Clean Install – SAFE CHECKLIST (Windows 11)
+# Python Clean Install – SAFE CHECKLIST (Windows 11)
-subtitle: Rename, Don’t Delete – Easy to Undo!
-author: Your Instructor
-date: November 2025
-geometry: margin=1in
----

 > **DISCLAIMER**
 > **The author and instructor are NOT responsible for any issues, data loss, or system problems from following these steps.**